webarchymeta/node-rdpjs/README.md

 node-rdpjs
 ========

-Remote Desktop Protocol for Node.js
+Remote Desktop Protocol for Node.js with SOCKS 5 support.

 node-rdpjs is a pure implementation of the Microsoft RDP (Remote Desktop Protocol) protocol (client and server side). node-rdpjs support only SSL security layer.